Determine your eligibility

 - The project for which a grant is requested should start on or after January 1st of the following year.

-- The maximum grant request shall not exceed 10,000 Euro.
+- The maximum grant request shall not exceed 10,000 euros.

 - Organizations can only submit one application per year.
 If an organization submits more than one application, the JHF will not take any of the applications into consideration and all applications will be deemed rejected.

-- Receiving a grant from the JHF requires that at least 50% of the total project budget must be covered by co-funding and/or the organization’s own contribution.
+- Receiving a grant from the JHF requires that at least 50% of the total project budget must be covered by co-funding or the organization’s own contribution, or both.
 Applications requesting JHF funding for more than 50% of the project costs, will be rejected.
-Small organizations with less than 10,000 Euro annual expenses are exempted from this 50% rule.
-However, in such a case, at least 20% of the project budget must be covered by co-funding and/or the organization’s own contribution.
+Small organizations with less than 10,000 euro annual expenses are exempted from this 50% rule.
+However, in such a case, at least 20% of the project budget must be covered by co-funding or the organization’s own contribution, or both.
 A small organization submitting an application requesting JHF funding for 80% or more of the project costs will be rejected.

 - Cost estimates of the project should be credible and realistic.

 - The beneficiary of the bank account must be the organization itself.

-- Umbrella organizations can only apply for a grant if the proposed project is implemented by the umbrella organization itself.
+- Umbrella organizations can only apply for a grant if the umbrella organization implements the proposed project.

 - Local organizations in Central and Eastern Europe have our strong preference.

-- Private institutions or organizations will receive preference over public or semi-public institutions or organizations.
+- Private institutions or organizations will receive priority over public or semi-public institutions or organizations.

 - Projects for young people.